Professor Tara Moore

 To view all publications please visit Ulster University Institutional Repository (UIR)

-- Comparison of the quality of vision and visual performance between two refractive rotationally asymmetric multifocal intraocular lensesJournal of Cataract and Refactive SurgeryDate: (2017)
+- Vision Quality and Performance comparison between two refractive rotationally asymmetric multifocal intraocular lensesJournal of Cataract and Refactive SurgeryDate: (2017)

 - TGFBI Gene Mutation Analysis of Clinically Diagnosed Granular Corneal Dystrophy Patients Prior to PTK: A Pilot Study from Eastern ChinaScientific ReportsDate: (2017)